 While a great portion of his films feature rather dark elements of dialogue, cinematography, and storytelling in general, The Shining is the only horror movie he’s ever made.
 It’s a phenomenal film adapted from an equally phenomenal book, but that isn’t enough in my eyes to boost Kubrick any higher than number seven, especially when so many guys throughout the eighties stuck exclusively to horror.

 6. Tobe Hooper

-Quality control is a prominent theme in horror filmmaking, as even the most prolific ended up striking out more times than not.
+Quality control is a reoccurring issue in horror film-making if you ask me, as even the most prolific end up striking out more often than not.
 Tobe Hooper released five movies in the eighties that fall under the horror genre: The Funhouse, Poltergeist, Lifeforce, Invaders From Mars, and The Texas Chainsaw Massacre 2.

 5. Sean Cunningham

 Among the most iconic horror franchises of all time is Friday the 13th, which followed in the footsteps of Halloween with the whole holiday-themed slasher shtick.
 But Cunningham’s horror streak didn’t stop in 1980—he went on to direct A Stranger is Watching in ‘82, The New Kids in ‘85, and DeepStar Six in ‘89.

 Now, while there’s a strong chance you’ve never seen any of those three movies, Cunningham already had Friday the 13th under his belt by the time those were released, rendering him unlikely to reach any greater levels of esteem throughout the decade.